Organize the products you sell into different Materials for your quotes and invoices.

 There is only one setting that can be changed for Materials: their name!
 If "Materials" does not sound like the right term for your company, and you would rather use "Items" or "Hardware", for example, you may wish to change this setting.

-Navigate to Materials & Services under Configuration and select Settings.
+Navigate to Invoices & Pricing under Configuration and select Settings.

 To export your full Materials list as an Excel document: